Mortar attack on Iranian dissident camp in Iraq kills three

 The United Nations intends to seek refugee status for members of the group in other countries.
 They have complained that conditions at Camp Liberty are poor and that they have not been permitted to bring many personal belongings.

-(Reporting by Kareem Raheem and Ahmed Rasheed; Additional reporting by Jason Lange in Washington; Writing by Isabel Coles; Editing by Alistair Lyon and Eric Walsh)
+(Reporting by Kareem Raheem and Ahmed Rasheed; Writing by Isabel Coles; Editing by Alistair Lyon)